mrunal23/OOSDA3Team4/README.md

 ##Technolgies used

     The project is developed using Java Swing.
+The code uses Java 7.0.

 ##Implementation details